 The study showed that some advanced Buddhist meditation practitioners are able to harness these experiences at will, fostering insight into the psychology of death-related processes as well as the nature of self and reality more generally.

 Unlike regular NDEs, participants were consciously aware of experiencing the meditation-induced NDE and retained control over its content and duration.
-Assessment was though a number of means including administering a battery of psychometric scales within 24 hours of participants completing their meditation.
+Assessment was through a number of means including administering a battery of psychometric scales within 24 hours of participants completing their meditation.

 As a control, they also completed psychometric tests for a standard meditation practice that did not induce an NDE or involve any form of contemplation on death or death-related processes, as well as one that involved reflecting on death but again did not induce an NDE.